 Social Media Sample Posts and Shareable Graphics

 The COVID-19 vaccines are safe and effective, and continue to be highly effective against hospitalization and severe outcomes of COVID-19.
-If you have questions about why or when you might need a booster dose — or about booster dose eligibility — learn more: [insert link to your local/state landing page]
+The emergence of the omicron variant underscores the importance of getting vaccinated and getting a booster.
+If you have questions or are eligible to schedule your booster, learn more here: [insert link to your local/state landing page]

 It’s flu season, which means it’s time to get your flu shot.
 If you’re eligible to get a #COVID19 booster dose, you might be wondering if you can also get your flu shot the same day.
 You can!
 Learn more about getting your booster and flu shots here: [insert link to your local/state landing page]